 ©BAM Karaoke Box

-Like many professional events, corporate parties require time, patience and organisation if you want them to be successful.
+Like many professional events, corporate parties require time, patience and organization if you want them to be successful.
 If the evening is far away from the office, schedule shuttle buses through a professional bus service to take the guests to their destination.
 Plan different time slots back in order to give your guests a choice of times to leave the party.
-To ensure safety, avoid activities that are too dangerous (like sports, for example, which are more risky).
-Make sure that the premises of the party has the appropriate security in place, such as, presence of security guards, fire alarm system, first aid kit, etc.
+To ensure safety, avoid activities that are too dangerous (like sports, for example, which are riskier).
+Make sure that the premises of the party has the appropriate security in place, such as the presence of security guards, fire alarm system, first aid kit, etc.

 4. Think about music